adriennebrady/TrackIt/Sprint4.md

 ### &ndash; Inventory Put Request

 * ####  &emsp; Description
+This API contains two functions, InventoryPut and its helper functions ContainerPut and ItemPut.
+It receives a JSON request body with authorization, kind, ID, type, name, count, and cont (container ID) fields.
+Depending on the kind of request, the API updates the name, location, or count of an item, or the name or location of a container in a database, given a valid authorization token.

 * ####  &emsp; Request
+The API expects an HTTP POST request with a JSON request body that includes the following fields:

+  1. Authorization: A token to authenticate the request.
+  2. Kind: A string that represents whether the request pertains to a container or an item.
+  3. ID: An integer that represents the ID of the container or item in the database.
+  4. Type: A string that represents the type of request.
+If Kind is "Container", Type can be "Rename" or "Relocate".
+If Kind is "Item", Type can be "Rename", "Relocate", or "Recount".
+  5. Name: A string that represents the new name of the container or item (if Type is "Rename").
+  6. Count: An integer that represents the new count of the item (if Type is "Recount").
+  7. Cont: An integer that represents the new location of the container (if Type is "Relocate").

 * ####  &emsp; Errors
+The API may return the following HTTP status codes and JSON error messages:

+  1. 400 Bad Request: The request body is invalid.
+  2. 401 Unauthorized: The token is invalid.
+  3. 404 Not Found: The container or item ID cannot be found in the database.
+  4. 500 Internal Server Error: A database error occurs.

 * ####  &emsp; Response
+If the API successfully processes the request, it returns an HTTP status code of 200 OK with an empty response body.
+If an error occurs, it returns an HTTP status code and a JSON error message.

 * ####  &emsp; Functionality
+The InventoryPut function is a gin.HandlerFunc that takes a gorm.DB object and returns a function that handles the HTTP request.
+It first reads the JSON request body and validates it.
+If the request is valid, it checks the authorization token by calling the IsValidToken function.
+If the token is valid, it processes the request by calling either the ContainerPut or ItemPut function, depending on the Kind field of the request.
+If an error occurs during processing, it returns an appropriate HTTP status code and JSON error message.

+The ContainerPut function takes an InvRequest object, a gorm.DB object, and a string representing the username of the request's author.
+It looks up the container in the database by ID and username, then updates its name or location based on the Type field of the request.
+It saves the changes to the database and returns nil if successful.
+If an error occurs, it returns a string pointer to an appropriate error message.

+The ItemPut function takes an InvRequest object, a gorm.DB object, and a string representing the username of the request's author.
+It looks up the item in the database by ID and username, then updates its name, location, or count based on the Type field of the request.
+It saves the changes to the database and returns nil if successful.
+If an error occurs, it returns a string pointer to an appropriate error message.

 ---------------------